 two to four weeks until remission.
 Adverse effects of PUVA therapy include nausea, itching, and burning.
 These drugs cause sensitivity to sunlight, risk of sunburn, skin cancer, and

 Methotrexate (Rheumatrex): This drug is used to treat plaque psoriasis or psoriatic arthritis.
 It suppresses the immune system and slows the production of skin cells.
 Methotrexate is taken by mouth (tablet) or as an injection once per week.
 Women who are planning to become pregnant or who are pregnant should not take this drug.
-Men must not take this drug if there is a possibility that they will impregnate their partners because it can go into the sperm.
 The doctor will order blood tests to check your blood cell count and liver and kidney function on a

 regular basis while on this medicine.